wdv4758h/vimscript-handbooks/b.moolenaar/mool2/usr_02.markdown

-The first steps in Vim
+The first steps in Vim^[For Vim version 7.4.
+Last change: 2010 Jul 20]
 ======================

 This chapter provides just enough information to edit a file with Vim.